werton/tmx-objects/README.md

-# Clion templete project for SGDK
+# TMX-object example for SGDK